THEXN/TShock/Installation-Instructions.md

 If you have any problems with this installation, post an issue on our [Forums](http://tshock.co/xf/index.php) and if you encounter an unusual error that looks like a bug please post it on our [Issue Tracker](http://ci.tshock.co:8080/secure/IssueNavigator.jspa?mode=hide&requestId=10001).

 ## Download and Extract
 ### Outdated as of the first of December, in the year two thousand and eleven.
-Please go to http://tshock.co to find the installation instructions.
+Please go [here](http://tshock.co) to find the installation instructions.
 1. Download the latest package of TShock from the [TShock Downloads](https://github.com/TShock/TShock/downloads).

 ## Become an Admin